-10 Podcasts That Will Make You Think Differently About Money
+The Best Finance Podcasts That Will Make You Think Differently About Money

 You can download your favourite podcast episodes and listen to them whenever it’s convenient for you… on your commute, on the treadmill, or even while you walk your dog.
+These 10 personal finance podcasts are about to change the way you think about money, so let’s get into it.

 1. Listen, Money Matters

-Created by Andrew Fiebert of Listen, Money Matters (LMM), this podcast highlights four central aspects of personal finance: income-growth, budgeting, investing, and ridding yourself of debt.
+Created by Andrew Fiebert of Listen, Money Matters (LMM), this money podcast highlights four central aspects of personal finance: income-growth, budgeting, investing, and ridding yourself of debt.
 In other words, it’s a great place for people to learn the basics of personal finance.

 Listen, Money Matters will help you get the most out of each dollar you make.
 The advice given is simple and easy to grasp, but has the power to make a significant difference to your bank account.